-Early dementia risk factors: best strategies to reduce dementia risks
+Early dementia risk factors: Best Strategies to Reduce Dementia Risks

-July 4, 2024 Reading time: 10 minutes
+July 4, 2024 Reading time: 11 minutes

 Dementia is a progressive condition that affects memory, thinking, and behaviour.
 While it is often associated with ageing, early-onset dementia can also occur in individuals under the age of 65.
 Understanding the risk factors associated with early dementia is crucial for early detection and intervention.
 In this blog post, we will delve into the silent threat of early dementia and explore the key risk factors that can help identify individuals at risk.